-Period for Filing: July 17 - August 11 by 5pm.
+Period for Filing: July 15 - August 9 by 5 p.m.
 The statement must be paid for and filed with the Declaration of Candidacy. §13307(a)(2) Extended Period: If the Nomination filing period is extended, then all persons, other than the incumbent, have until Aug.
-16 by 5pm . in which to file their Candidate's Statement along with their Declaration of Candidacy.
-Where: County Clerk/Elections Department, 701 Ocean Street, Room 210, Santa Cruz, CA 95060-4076, 831-454-2060.
+14 by 5 p.m . in which to file their Candidate's Statement along with their Declaration of Candidacy.
+Where: County Clerk/Elections Department, 701 Ocean Street, Room 310, Santa Cruz, CA 95060-4076, 831-454-2060.
 Regular office hours are 8 a.m. to 5 p.m., Monday through Friday.
-Contents: The statement contains the candidate's: • name age (optional) occupation (optional), and a brief description of no more than 200 words (unless 400 has been authorized by the governing board) of the candidate's education and qualifications expressed by the candidate. §13307(a)(1) Restrictions: The candidate's statement shall not include the party affiliation of the candidate nor membership or activity in partisan political organizations. §13307(a)(1) Confidentiality: Statements remain confidential until 5 p.m. on the last day to file. §13311 Withdrawal: Statements may not be changed but may be withdrawn no later than 5pm on Aug.
-14 .
-If there is an extended filing time, no later than 5pm on Aug.
-17 . §13307(a)(3) Payment: Cost for distributing a candidate's statement in the printed County Voter Information Guide and/or electronically shall be paid at the time of filing the statement with the Declaration of Candidacy.
-Checks are made payable to the County Clerk. §13307(c)
+Contents: The statement contains the candidate's: • name age (optional) occupation (optional), and a brief description of no more than 200 words (unless 400 has been authorized by the governing board) of the candidate's education and qualifications expressed by the candidate. §13307(a)(1) Restrictions: The candidate's statement shall not include the party affiliation of the candidate nor membership or activity in partisan political organizations. §13307(a)(1) Confidentiality: Statements remain confidential until 5 p.m. on the last day to file. §13311 Withdrawal: Statements may not be changed but may be withdrawn no later than 5 p.m. on Aug.
+12. If there is an extended filing time, no later than 5 p.m. on Aug.
+15. §13307(a)(3) Payment: Cost for distributing a candidate's statement in the printed County Voter Information Guide and/or electronically shall be paid at the time of filing the statement with the Declaration of Candidacy.
+Checks are made payable to the County Clerk. §13307(d)